Antonieta20/MP-Feeding-/README.md

 # MP-Feeding- Experiment
-Heterotrophic feeding mitigates the effects of microplastics on corals but not in combination with heat stress In this repository you'll find all raw data as well as the code we used to process these for our manuscript.
+Heterotrophic feeding modulates the effects of microplastics on corals, but not when combined with heat stress In this repository you'll find all raw data as well as the code we used to process these for our manuscript.

 We analyzed after the 6-weeks MP experiment: (I) the coral host growth (i.e., growth rates: surface area, volume growth, and calcification rates), (II) the photosynthesis of the coral symbionts (i.e., net photosynthesis, respiration, gross photosynthesis, effective quantum yield (Y(II)) and maximum quantum yield (Fv/Fm)), and (III) the energy budget of the coral (i.e., total content of: carbohydrates, lipids and proteins, and total energy content). of the reef-building corals Pocillopora verrucosa and Stylophora pistillata.
 After the short term heat phase, we analyzed: the physiological response to MP and feeding are connected to bleaching susceptibility of the corals (i.e, tissue brightness).
 For the statistical assessment and data visualization we used the statistical R Project for Statistical Computing Software together with the graphical user interface RStudio.
 System info of R, RStudio, and a list of all used packages can be found in this repository.